malisper/RCGames/README.md

 line of input you send to the server should be a list of the flags you want.
-Flags allow you to customize how you send/receive the I/O. Flags allow you to customize the format of the I/O. All of the flags supported by a game and their description is listed after the game.
+Flags allow you to customize how you send/receive the I/O. Flags allow you to customize the format of the I/O. All of the flags supported by a game and their descriptions are listed after the game.
 Once the game starts, each player will be sent their player number, starting from 1.